 Ruiz then took him to where Andrew said the crimes had occurred.
 Joseph Shawl’s family members along with some of the remaining witnesses were at the riverbank when Detective Ruiz arrived with Andrew.

 According to reports, Patrick Yallup’s cousin, Grace Harris, who was also on the riverbank that previous night, proceeded to yell at Andrew telling him “nothing had happened, and that Andrew was a liar.”

 The police left the scene and reportedly stated they could find no evidence of a crime, despite the fact that Joseph Shawl’s family had his dog with singed hair.
 They also reported finding blood in the area and Shawl’s belongings in the fire pit.

 Police Brutality – A Dose of Reid Technique?

-Detective Ruiz took Andrew to the police station for further questioning by himself and Sergeant Donnelly Tallant Jr. Andrew’s body was photographed showing no defensive wounds.
+Detective Ruiz took Andrew to the police station where he and Sergeant Donnelly Tallant Jr. were going to question him further.
+Andrew’s body was photographed showing no defensive wounds.
 Andrew did have mosquito bites on his legs that were slightly bleeding and a bump on his forehead from where he says Shawl hit him.
 However, according to Yallup’s written testimony it was in fact Yallup that hit Andrew with a rock, not Shawl, when Andrew tried to stop Yallup from beating Shawl – Shawl and Yallup looked similar and it was dark outside.

 We have been able to verify that Officer Donnelly Tallant Jr. has been sued at least once in the past for “Brutality Against a Disabled Individual.”